justinhe16/Useful-CS-Links/README.md

 http://course.fast.ai/ // free courses on deep learning and AI

 https://www.hackerearth.com/getstarted-opensource/ // guide on getting started on open source contributions; includes open hatch, mozilla, etc.

+https://medium.freecodecamp.com/how-to-land-a-top-notch-tech-job-as-a-student-5c97fec82f3d#.ukzq327j5 // a crazy well done guide on the CS track (timeline things to do)

+https://www.google.co.in/about/careers/students/guide-to-technical-development.html // google's time-based guide on how to stay on track on a technical level